 A sexy little chemise from BHLDN bridal boutique is the perfect honeymoon negligee that is pretty and looks good on all body types.

 Read More: Guide to Wedding Day Undergarments

-I actually ended up wearing my mothers garter from her wedding as my something old.
-In the end we actually didn’t end up doing a garter toss, probably because I didn’t want to give up my mom’s garter.
+I actually ended up wearing my mother's garter from her wedding as my something old.
+In the end, I didn’t end up doing a garter toss, probably because I didn’t want to give up my mom’s garter.

 Below are a beautiful pair of Badgley Mischka Salsa peep toes that I simply adore.
 There are many other amazing designers to choose from when it comes to buying bridal shoes.

 Read my Ultimate List of Popular Bridal Shoes for great ideas!